devpi/devpi/doc/announce/server-2.1.0.rst

 - fix replica proxying: don't pass original host header when relaying a modifying request from replica to master.

-- fix export error when a private project doesnt exist on pypi
+- fix export error when a private project doesn't exist on pypi

 - fix pushing of a release when it contains multiple tox results.